soofka/blog/README.md

 ## bugs
 - specific metrics of google analytics
 - service worker does not work properly when content is updated
+- https does not work properly on Firefox

 ## ideas
 - sorting entries